-Climate change is inevitable and with reduced rainfall and drought, the future of Okavango catchment is under dire threat.
+Climate change is inevitable and with reduced rainfall and drought, the future of the Okavango catchment is under dire threat.
 What is the future of the biodiversity of the Okavango River Basin and its people if humanity cannot stop or reverse the climate crisis?

 At this point, I think it’s less about stopping or reversing it than being able to steer it towards a less catastrophic endpoint.
-With our focus of building capacity in local communities to sustainably manage their natural resources, conserve ecosystem services and build resilience to potential climate change impacts, the majority of biodiversity can be conserved for future generations.
+With our focus on building capacity in local communities to sustainably manage their natural resources, conserve ecosystem services and build resilience to potential climate change impacts, the majority of biodiversity can be conserved for future generations.

 We need to think beyond just reducing emissions towards carbon neutrality: we need to go carbon positive – we need to all start planting massive amounts of trees!
 Its actually quite fun, rewarding and counts as exercise.